pkdone/gke-mongodb-demo/README.md

     $ ./teardown.sh

 It is also worth checking in the [Google Cloud Platform Console](https://console.cloud.google.com), to ensure all resources have been removed correctly.

+## 2 Factors Addressed By This Project

+* Deployment of a MongoDB on GKE's Kubernetes platform
+* Use of Kubernetes StatefulSets and PersistentVolumeClaims to ensure data is not lost when containers are recycled
+* Proper configuration of a MongoDB Replica Set for full resiliency
+* Securing MongoDB by default for new deployments
+* Leveraging XFS filesystem for data file storage to improve performance
+* Disabling Transparent Huge Pages to improve performance
+* Disabling NUMA to improve performance
+* Controlling CPU & RAM Resource Allocation
+* Correctly configuring WiredTiger Cache Size in containers
+* Controlling Anti-Affinity for Mongod Replicas to avoid a Single Point of Failure